The pandemic of COVID-19 had a significant impact on the mental health of the European population.

 To raise awareness about the special issues that people with ASD / mental health disorders face during the pandemic.

-The consortium will conduct a bibliographic and on-the-field research involving educators, social workers, and youth workers working with youth living with ASD and other mental health disorders to identify good practices in the use of digital storytelling and other practices of inclusion adopted during the COVID-19 pandemic.
+The consortium conducted a bibliographic and on-the-field research involving educators, social workers, and youth workers working with youth living with ASD and other mental health disorders to identify good practices in the use of digital storytelling and other practices of inclusion adopted during the COVID-19 pandemic.

-The research will help in developing guidelines and practical strategies for institutions and organisations working with youth living with ASD and other mental health disorders to support them in adopting digital storytelling as a communication and healing tool.
+The research at the beginning of the project helped in developing guidelines and practical strategies for institutions and organisations working with youth living with ASD and other mental health disorders to support them in adopting digital storytelling as a communication and healing tool.

-The guideline and practical strategies will constitute the content of a training course developed for the educators, social workers, and youth workers, that will be pilot tested with 20 professionals per country.
-The trained professional, will involve at least 2 youth living with ASD and other mental health disorders and they will collect their stories through the learned methodology.
-An online learning and hosting platform will be developed using a Learning Management System (LMS) that will include the training modules and the collected stories, and will allow users to upload their own digital stories.
-In the end, all partners will draft a recommendations papers at a national and European level to promote the use of storytelling as a healing and communication process.
+The guideline and practical strategies constituted the content of a training course developed for the educators, social workers, and youth workers, that was piloted with at least 20 professionals per country.
+Moreover, the trained professionals involved at least 2 young people living with ASD and other mental health disorders and they collected their stories through the learned methodology.
+An online learning and hosting platform was developed using a Learning Management System (LMS) that included the training modules and the collected stories, and will allow users to upload their own digital stories in the future.
+In the end, all partners developed a recommendation paper at a national and European level to promote the use of storytelling as a healing and communication process.

 Youth living with ASD, other developmental disabilities,